WELCOME TO NURSERY

 The children will learn to care for and respect each other, whilst learning how to be part of a group.
 Good nursery education is crucial to a child's formative years, and fosters an enthusiasm and confidence that will remain with them throughout their school life.
 Our experienced and dedicated staff help the children to become successful learners, confident individuals, and effective contributors to society.
 Children learn through play and structured lessons with a balance of free choice.
 It is widely accepted that children in this age group absorb and achieve more than at any other stage in their school life, and this makes choosing the right nursery school vital.

 Our Nursery school has 52 part-time places for children 3 years old and above and has two, three -hour sessions.
 The morning session begins at 8:45 am and finishes at 11:45 am.
-The afternoon session begins at 12:15pm and finishes at 3:15pm.

 At St Mary Magdalene Nursery School, we follow the Early Years Foundation Stage.
 At the Nursery school, every child is given as much individual attention as they need in order for them to realise their full potential.